-- Means every patient is vital in rare disease, oncology, and immunology research
+- Means every patient is vital in neurology, oncology and immunology research

 - Concentrates on every crucial detail of ALL projects

 - Results in every trial treated with importance regardless of size

 Every patient counts.
-While large-scale intricately-designed studies can afford to lose patients, clinical trials for rare and complex patient populations are not buffered for atrophy.
+While large-scale intricately-designed studies can afford to lose patients, clinical trials for complex patient populations are not buffered for atrophy.
 ARG emphasizes that every patient is vital; in fact, we place the utmost importance on every data point in every study.

 ARG thinks about key considerations and asks the right questions.
 What other specialists should be involved in the care team?
 Besides the patient and caregiver, which other stakeholders influence study participation?
 When will the patient be eligible for the trial?
 Why would the patient be inclined to participate at a certain time?
 How is the patient’s daily routine going to affect participation?